kuokuo123/otter-launcher/README.md

 Some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.
 Also, it's recommended to setup [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) as a module to launch desktop apps.
 Use your wm's window rules to control its window size.

-Demo for a integrated workflow with tui programs:
+Demo for integrated workflow with tui programs:

 ![Demo Gif](./assets/demo.gif)